The ‘Welte Licht-Ton-Orgel’ or ‘Phototone Organ’. Edwin Welte, Germany, 1936

 Biographical Information

-Edwin Welte (1876-1958) and his brother-in-law, Karl Bockish, developed the Welte-Mignon reproducing piano in 1904 for M. Welte & Soehne of Freiburg, Germany.
-Music roll recording commenced in 1905.
-The recording piano and the reproducing system were entirely new inventions which astounded the musicians and fans in Europe.
-In 1906 (?) he established “The Welte Artistic Player Piano Company” in a showroom in New York and soon was producing pianos and music rolls for American customers.
+Edwin Welte (1876-1958) and his brother-in-law, Karl Bockish, developed the Welte-Mignon reproducing piano in 1904 for M. Welte & Söhne of Freiburg, Germany.
+Music roll recording began in 1905.
+The recording piano and the reproducing system were entirely new inventions that astonished musicians and fans across Europe.
+In 1906, Welte established “The Welte Artistic Player Piano Company” in a showroom in New York, where he soon began producing pianos and music rolls for American customers.

 welte-mignon_img08_ori